ehab-abdelhamid/ScaleMine/README.md

-# ScaleMine
-ScaleMine: Scalable Parallel Frequent Subgraph Mining in a Single Large Graph
+# ScaleMine: Scalable Parallel Frequent Subgraph Mining in a Single Large Graph

-This is the ScaleMine Source Release README
-Last updated for ScaleMine on 9 August, 2016
+###Last updated for ScaleMine on 9 August, 2016
 -----------------------------------------------------------------------------

 ##Overview: